-Fink Rosner Ershow-Levenberg represents Veterans seeking Compensation disability benefits from the Veterans Administration.
+Fink Rosner Ershow-Levenberg represents Veterans seeking Compensation disability benefits from the Department of Veterans Affairs.
 Veterans with a service-connected or service-exacerbated injury are entitled to Compensation benefits.

 Benefits are paid monthly and the benefit amount is based on the Veterans disability rating.
-To obtain a disability rating decision, Veterans should file an application for benefits at the local VA office.
+To obtain a disability rating decision, Veterans should file an application for benefits at the local VA Regional Office.

 Veterans seeking Compensation benefits should seek legal advice upon receipt of an unfavorable rating decision in order to pursue an appeal.